Cheesecake

-Cheesecake is a sweet dessert consisting of one or more layers.
-The main, and thickest, layer consists of a mixture of a soft, fresh cheese (typically cottage cheese, cream cheese or ricotta), eggs, and sugar.
-If there is a bottom layer, it most often consists of a crust or base made from crushed cookies (or digestive biscuits), graham crackers, pastry, or sometimes sponge cake.
-Cheesecake may be baked or unbaked (and is usually refrigerated).
+Cheesecake is a dessert made with a soft fresh cheese (typically cottage cheese, cream cheese, quark or ricotta), eggs, and sugar.
+It may have a crust or base made from crushed cookies (or digestive biscuits), graham crackers, pastry, or sometimes sponge cake.
+Cheesecake is known for its rich, creamy flavor and smooth texture, it may be baked or unbaked and is usually served chilled.

-Cheesecake is usually sweetened with sugar and may be flavored in different ways.
 Vanilla, spices, lemon, chocolate, pumpkin, or other flavors may be added to the main cheese layer.
 Additional flavors and visual appeal may be added by topping the finished dessert with fruit, whipped cream, nuts, cookies, fruit sauce, chocolate syrup, or other ingredients.